cfw-guide/dsi.cfw.guide/docs/restoring-nand.md

 1. Once complete, choose `Power down`
 1. Launch any Nintendo DS ROM again, and ensure your DSi menu loads and is working properly

+If no$gba shows any kind of error instead of loading the DSi menu, ***do not flash that backup***!
+If you have an older NAND backup you may want to try using that instead.

 ## Flashing your NAND backup (Software)

 ::: danger